denzuko/BRICKS_TS-docker/README.md

 Every TRANSID dispatch and every `EXEC CICS LINK PROGRAM(...)` resolves through `Table.LoadProgram(tx)` (`txn/transactions.go`), which caches the parsed `*rexx.Program` keyed by file path and `mtime`.
+The cache is two
+tiers:

+- **L1** (`txn/l1cache.go`) — a 128-entry LRU of already-decoded AST
+  pointers.
+Hits are essentially free: a map lookup plus a list move, no gob, no memcpy, no allocation.
+This is the hot path for the working set of busy transactions and matches the speed of the original pointer cache.
+- **L2** (`txn/programcache.go`) — the byte-budget tier, a fixed-size
+  contiguous byte slab sized by `program_cache` in `bricks.cnf`.
+AST blobs are gob-encoded and LRU-evicted when the slab fills.
+Because the slab is a single pointer-free `[]byte`, Go's garbage collector scans it in O(1) regardless of how many programs it contains; the AST bytes inside are never visited by the collector.

-The first reference runs preprocess + lex + parse and stores the AST; subsequent references short-circuit with an `RWMutex` RLock + mtime equality check.
-Edits to a program file are picked up on the next dispatch automatically.
+On a miss, the dispatcher parses from disk, encodes into L2, and populates L1 with the freshly-parsed `*Program`.
+On an L1 miss but L2 hit, the gob-decoded AST is promoted to L1 so subsequent dispatches skip the decode.
+Edits to a program file are picked up on the next dispatch automatically via `mtime` mismatch eviction.

+`CEMT MONITOR` (`CEMT M`) renders live cache counters: cumulative hits/misses per tier, the per-refresh-interval hit ratio, L1 entry occupancy (`used/max`), and L2 byte occupancy (`used/cap MB (pct%)`).
+Watching the L1 hit% climb toward 100% on a hot workload is the quickest sign the working set is fitting in the decoded tier.

 ### Resource-name validation